eugenwintersberger/pnitools/doc/source/cli_tools/xml2nx.rst

    print short program help

-.. option:: -p, --parent
+.. option:: -p [NEXUSPATH], --parent=[NEXUSPATH]

-   The parent node under which the content described by the NXDL file should be attached.
+   NeXus path to the parent location where an object should be created.

 .. option:: -o, --overwrite